Project Dam 2

 Lucas Facer (UK), Kim Gubbini (LU) & Thomas Randall-Page (UK)

-The scale is simple: the glass of water you can pour at the top of the tower represents one euro.
-The value of the water in the circuit represents the minimum wage in Luxembourg.
-Using the same reference point, the water held behind the Esch-sur-Sûre dam is equivalent to... the personal fortune of Jeff Bezos, the founder of Amazon!
+The scale is simple: a glass of water poured into the top of the tower represents one euro.
+Using this metric, different sized vessels in the circuit represent different values.
+To demonstrate the incomprehensible hoarding of wealth at play in our society, at this same ratio, the volume of water held behind the Esch-sur-Sûre dam is equivalent to the personal fortune of Amazon founder Jeff Bezos!

 Assembly and operation

-In line with the principles of the circular economy, the economic model it embodies, the work is assembled entirely from rented, salvaged, reused or recycled components.
-Directly connected to the Sûre, the tower pumps its water to the top, before being returned to the stream through the various containers, taking and giving back to the river in equal parts.
+Consistent with the principles of the circular economy, the work is assembled entirely from rented, salvaged, reused or recycled components.
+The tower, directly connected to the Sûre river, pumps its water to the top, before returning it to the stream through the various containers, taking and giving back to the river in equal parts.

-Some containers fill up and tip over, in the manner of Shishi-odoshi, Japanese bamboo scarecrows and water fountains.
-Others reach a certain level before emptying automatically via a siphon, following the principle of the Pythagorean cup.
+Some containers fill up and tip over, reminiscent of Shishi-odoshi, Japanese bamboo scarecrows and water fountains.
+Others reach a certain level before automatically emptying via a syphon, following the principle of the Pythagorean ‘greedy’ cup.
 Each action triggers a sound, making this installation a multi-sensory work.

 Kim Gubbini was born in Luxembourg and later pursued her education in Austria, where she earned her B.Arch degree from the Technical University Vienna.
 Subsequently, she continued her studies at the Royal Danish Academy in Copenhagen, where she is currently pursuing her Master's degree.
 Throughout her academic career, Kim has acquired valuable experience working with renowned architectural firms, including MDW Architecture in Brussels and architect Maximilian Eisenköck in Vienna.